-1. Lie on your back, roll over onto your right side and slide brace under and roll back onto it.
+Lie on your back, roll over onto your right side and slide brace under and roll back onto it.

 2. Now you should be lying on the brace with a flap on the right and left flap with chest piece attached.
 If this has been successfully done then go to number 4.

 3. If you are not able to do this then bend your knees and use your feet to bridge your back while keeping your spine straight.
-Slide the brace underneath your lower back and pull upwards until the lower end of the brace is in line with the top of your buttocks.
+Slide the brace underneath your lower back and pull upwards until the lower end of the brace is in line with the top of brace is in line with the top of your buttocks.
+It is safe to do this movement as described.

-- 4. Bring the left flap and chest piece around you, make sure the chest piece sits on your breast bone just under your collar bones - 5.
-Bring the right flap around and secure on top of the left.
+4. Bring the left flap and chest piece around you, make sure the chest piece sits on your breast bone just under your collar bones

+5. Bring the right flap around and secure on top of the left.

-Pull the rubber toggles at either side around your stomach in the opposite direction to which they came from, you should feel the brace tighten around your stomach.
+6. Pull the rubber toggles at either side around your stomach in the opposite direction to which they came from, you should feel the brace tighten around your stomach.

 7. Roll onto your side and use your hand to push yourself into a sitting position.